enkidevs/curriculum/Git/Branching/cherry-pick-a-commit.md

 ---
 ## Revision

-To apply a *single* commit (from another branch) on the current branch, you use
+In order to apply a *single* commit (from another branch) on the current branch, you use
 ```
 $ git ??? a456bd7
 ```